cennanaradipa/VASP/README.md

 VASP scripts
 ============
 This project is a fork from Ryan Valenza's repo, which you can check out just under the repo name.
-Currently I am doing a spin polarized calculation with DFT+U to obtain optical propertie using VASP.
+Currently I am doing a spin polarized calculation with DFT+U to obtain optical properties using VASP.
 The goal is to match the experimental data, giving additional evidence for the arguments to be put into the paper.
 I had trouble directly using Valenza's script as I don't use matpotlib and the symmetry points are different.

 ### readEIGENVAL.py

-The modificiations I made are mostly on this script.
+The modifications I made are mostly on this script.
 I'm still a bit new to Python, so there might be some redundancies in the code.
 Here's a list of all the changes I've added:

 * Corrected kpoint coordinates so that it will add up per increment of the absolute difference between each kpoint
 * I wanted to keep the regular expression method used by Valenza, but since I saw another script giving similar results using for loops, I went and change about 90% of the code to fit it.